Después de tanto soportar la pena de sentir tu olvido … y si pretendes remover las ruinas que tú mismo hiciste

 First, the sample forming the safe harbor must consist of companies that bear “sufficient similarity” to the functions performed by the taxpayer.

-Second, by the issuance of information requests at the beginning of each audit, the IRS must ascertain if comparable uncontrolled transactions (CUP) exist or if comparables exist to apply another specified method.
+Second, by the issuance of information requests at the beginning of each audit, the tax administration must ascertain if comparable uncontrolled transactions (CUP) exist or if comparables exist to apply another specified method.

-Third, the IRS must share the information underlying the safe harbors with the taxpayer.
+Third, the tax administration must share the information underlying the safe harbors with the taxpayer.

 Industry-specific safe harbors were called the statistical approach to transfer pricing adjustments, and application of this approach became the nursery-school for our development of the comparable profits method.